+A. Substitutes

-- A. Substitutes - 1.
-A licensee shall ensure a person may be a substitute at age 15 years old only if attending a high school's early childhood education program.
+- 1. A licensee shall ensure a person may be a substitute at age 15 years old only if attending a high school's early childhood education program.
 A licensee shall ensure enrollment documentation is on file at the center. - 2.
 A licensee shall have substitute staff members that are at least 16 years old.
-Documentation of their qualifications to fill a position during the absences of staff is required if alone with children.

-- 3. Substitutes may count toward staff/child ratios for one year without being qualified as at least an early childhood intern. - 4.
-A licensee shall ensure a substitute who is not qualified to be alone with children is under the direct observation of at least an early childhood assistant teacher, early childhood caregiver, or school-age site assistant at all times. - 5.
-When the position of early childhood administrator or early childhood curriculum coordinator is vacant for 30 days or more, a substitute or person filling that role must be qualified for and function in the designated position. - B. Volunteers - 1.
-A licensee shall ensure a person may be a volunteer at age 15 years old only if attending a high school's early childhood education program.
+Documentation of their qualifications to fill a position during the absences of staff is required if alone with children. - 3.
+Substitutes may count toward staff-to-child ratios for one year without being qualified as at least an early childhood intern. - 4.
+A licensee shall ensure a substitute who is not qualified to be alone with children is at all times under the direct observation of at least an early childhood intern or school-age intern, who is at least 18 years old, determined eligible by CHU, and has worked at the center for at least 25 hours each week for at least one month. - 5.
+As described in Section 30, a licensee shall ensure each substitute has a complete file. - 6.
+Substitutes working less than 25 hours per week are exempt from having a professional development plan and completing annual training hours.

+B. Volunteers

+- 1. A licensee shall ensure a person may be a volunteer at age 15 years old only if attending a high school's early childhood education program.
 A licensee shall ensure enrollment documentation is on file at the center. - 2.
-A licensee shall ensure volunteers are at least 16 years old if counted toward staff/child ratios.
-Volunteers may count toward staff/child ratios for one year without being qualified as at least an early childhood intern. - 3.
+A licensee shall ensure volunteers are at least 16 years old if counted toward staff-to-child ratios.
+Volunteers may count toward staff-to-child ratios for one year without being qualified as at least an early childhood intern. - 3.
 Volunteers providing unpaid services of less than five days or 40 hours a year are not required to have comprehensive background checks or a file and may never be alone with children. - 4.
-A licensee shall ensure volunteers providing unpaid services of more than five days or 40 hours a year are fingerprinted by State Police before beginning to volunteer and complete a comprehensive background check as described in subsection 28.C.
-Volunteers who had a comprehensive background check and were determined eligible may be alone with children if qualified as at least an early childhood assistant teacher or school-age site assistant. - 5.
-A licensee shall ensure a file is created for each volunteer who volunteers five days or 40 hours per year before he or she begins to volunteer that includes the following:
+A licensee shall ensure volunteers providing unpaid services of at least five days or 40 hours a year are fingerprinted by State Police and complete a comprehensive background check as described in subsection 28.C.
+Volunteers who had a comprehensive background check and were determined eligible may be alone with children if qualified as at least an early childhood assistant teacher or school-age site assistant.
+Comprehensive background checks must be conducted every five years. - 5.
+A licensee shall ensure an on-site file is created for each volunteer who volunteers at least five days or 40 hours per year before the volunteer begins to volunteer that includes the following: